massdriver-cloud/docs/docs/getting_started/02-credentials.md

 ![roles](./img/aws-quick-add-1.png)

-### Copy the role ARN to Massdriver
+### Import rol to Massdriver

 Once the CloudFormation stack has completed its task, select the outputs tab and copy the value of the `CustomProvisioningRoleArn` output.
-Paste the value into the **AWS ARN** field in the credentials creation form.

 ![roles](./img/aws-quick-add-2.png)

-Add **<AWSRole />** to the `Credential Name` field.
+- Paste the ARN into the `AWS ARN` field.
+- Set <DisplayDocInput fieldName='awsRoleName' /> as the `Credential Name`.
+- Set **<UUID />** as the `External ID`.

 Click `Create` to add the credential to Massdriver and head to the projects page to start building your infrastructure.

 </details>